Last updated: 30 November 2018

-Google crawl the net on a regular basis, visiting each web page and indexing it, or reindexing it, however if you've had a new website designed or made major changes to your existing one, then this can take weeks.
+Google crawl the net on a regular basis, visiting each web page and indexing it, or reindexing it, however if you've had a new website designed or made major changes to your existing one, then this can take weeks to occur naturally.

 How can you speed up this process?